 The University of Delhi is planning to introduce 10 vocational courses.
-The academic council of the University has also decided to add 282 seats, and 30 new courses that will be executed starting from the session 2019-2020.
-From 2019-2020 session onwards, the florence nightingale college of Nursing will start providing degree in Bsc nursing (hons) through the University of Delhi.
+The academic council of the University has also decided to add 282 seats, and 30 new courses that will be executed starting from the session 2023.
+From the 2023 session onwards, the Florence Nightingale College of Nursing will start providing a degree in B.sc Nursing (Hons) through the University of Delhi.
 In order to serve the increased number of seats, the University has opened up a vacancy for 3000 new teachers.

-The Delhi University’s academic council has approved the introduction of 30 new courses in all the colleges.
-These courses involve both the postgraduate as well as the undergraduate programmes that will be presented in a CBCS that is choice based credit system.
-Additionally, 10 new vocational courses are going to be launched that will provide part time certificate to the students.
+The Delhi University’s Academic Council has approved the introduction of 30 new courses in all the colleges.
+These courses involve both the postgraduate as well as the undergraduate programmes that will be presented in a CBCS that is the choice-based credit system.
+Additionally, 10 new vocational courses are going to be launched that will provide a part-time certificate to the students.

-A committee appointed by the University of Delhi that has 3 members has also approved the Florence Nightingale college to get affiliated with the University of Delhi.
-Also, they started a course of Bsc nursing through DU.
-As per the academic council, the request is limited to the varsity norms, abiding of syllabus, and appointment of teachers or faculty members.
+A committee appointed by the University of Delhi that has 3 members has also approved the Florence Nightingale College to get affiliated with the University of Delhi.
+Also, they started a course in B.Sc Nursing through DU.
+As per the Academic Council, the request is limited to the varsity norms, abiding by syllabus, and appointment of teachers or faculty members.

-Introduction of new courses and increase in the number of seats together will increase upto 25% of seats for the students who are going to apply for postgraduate and undergraduate programmes in the academic session 2019-2020.
-As per Mr. Hans Raj this is going to increase burden on staff and funds.
+The introduction of new courses and increase in the number of seats together will increase up to 25% of seats for the students who are going to apply for postgraduate and undergraduate programmes in the academic session 2023.
+As per Mr Hans Raj, this is going to increase the burden on staff and funds.
 Also, he has approached the union of Human Resource Development and the University Grants Commission to acquire additional grants for the newly introduced courses.

 |Delhi University Admission 2023|

 |DU Entrance Result 2023|